-1. General Information
+1. General Information & Taxonomy

-|Scientific name:||Tillandsia Xerographica|
+|Scientific name:||Tillandsia xerographica|

-|Common names:||The King of Air Plants, The Queen of Air Plants, Giant Tillandsia, Xero|
+|Common names:||The Queen of Air Plants, The King of Air Plants, Giant Tillandsia, Xero|

 |Native to:||Southern Mexico, El Salvador, Guatemala, and Honduras|